takenet/blip-docs/source/includes/en/extensions/broadcast.md

 | uri    | **/lists**   |
 | to     | **postmaster@broadcast.msging.net** |

-The command's properties `resource` and `method` can change according of the feature.
+The command's properties `resource` and `method` can change according to the feature.
 An schedule object passed as a document `resource` has the following properties:

 | Property     | Description                                                        | Example |